Frequently Asked Questions:

 What is the difference between interpretation and translation?

 Interpretation is verbal.
 An interpreter listens to a speaker of one language and restates what they heard in another language.
 Translation is written.
-Translators take written text and restating in another language.
+Translators take written text and transform it into another language.

 On-Site Interpreting FAQ